Congratulations to the PayPal Equality for All Challenge winner, runners up, and finalists! Explore the top entries

 - Drop In, a nonprofit organization that helps young people who've dropped out of school find their way to training and tech careers.

-- DreamBig, a scholarship service that matches high potential students with sponsors who want to invest in their futures.
+- DreamBig, a scholarship service that matches high potential students with sponsors who want to invest in their futures. **RUNNER UP**

 - FamilyPal, a mobile app that introduces young people to personal finance safely, without needing a bank account or shared credit card.